-Here it is.
 Whoever says chinchillas are hard to take care of, are 100% incorrect.

-I do have the luxury of working from home but did not have the time or patience for an animal that would require a ton of work.
+I do have the luxury of working from home, but did not have the time or patience for an animal that would require a ton of work.

 I know how the story ends and I wanted my son to begin making a new friend with a pet that’s easy to care for.

 When you factor in how clean I prefer my house to be and how limited my schedule is, you can trust me that chinchillas are not difficult to manage.

 Yes, what animals don’t require love and affection?

 I think you see my point.

 I’m going to make this as easy as possible and wrap up this section of this post.

-Step 1- Save Back 300.00.
+- Step 1: Save $300.00.
 This covers an adequate cage and your initial cost.

-Step 3- Plan to spend 30-60 minutes interacting with your chinchilla everyday
+- Step 3: Plan to spend 30-60 minutes interacting with your chinchilla every day

-Step 4- Clean your chinchilla cage 1-2 times per week (invest in fleece liners to make this easier)
+- Step 4: Clean your chinchilla cage 1-2 times per week (invest in fleece liners to make this easier)

-Of course, I could write on this topic all day but in the grand scheme of things, this is the 5 steps that will provide you 15-20 years of a bond with a great pet assuming you don’t run into any illnesses or other unfortunate circumstances.
+Of course, I could write on this topic all day but in the grand scheme of things, these are the 5 steps that will provide you 15 to 20 years of a bond with a great pet, assuming you don’t run into any illnesses or other unfortunate circumstances.

 Now, let’s move on and wrap up a few final points so I can send you on your way before you run out of coffee and get irritated with me.

-Chinchillas Are Extremely Unique and Smart Animals
+Chinchillas Are Unique And Smart Animals

 This is often overlooked, and I personally find it sad that it is.
 It’s overlooked because I don’t think as many believe in adopting a chinchilla as I would like to see.

 Additionally, my chinchilla knows exactly the pocket I often keep a treat or two on standby and even responds to name-calling.

 This is another reason that chinchillas make great pets and one of the most significant reasons why I recommend adopting a chinchilla as soon as possible.

-Don’t Worry People.
-Chinchillas Are Not Hard to Care For
+Don’t Worry People: Chinchillas Are Not Hard To Care For

-The last thing I wanted to emphasize one more time is to breathe easy.
-Chinchillas for the 3rd time in this post, are not hard to care for.
-They are easy, loving and friendly pets.
+Chinchillas, for the third time in this post, are not hard to care for.
+They are easy, loving, and friendly pets.

 Take a breath and get ready for a lot of fun and happy moments soon.
 My chinchilla still finds ways to express her behavior and make me smile every day.

-Alright, loyal readers.
-Most importantly, if you read to this point, I appreciate you greatly and hope you gained some insight into common chinchilla behaviors.
+If you read to this point, I appreciate you greatly and hope you gained some insight into common chinchilla behaviors.

-Additionally, if you didn’t find the specifics you needed, be sure to use the links throughout the post to navigate specific topics even more in-depth information.
+Additionally, if you didn’t find the specifics you needed, be sure to use the links throughout the post to navigate to specific topics for even more in-depth information.

 If you are the fence currently, get out there and get the adoption taken care of.
 Just make sure you report back and share your stories.